 The Dawn Mission began getting up close and personal with giant asteroid (aka mini-planet) Vesta in July 2011.
 Over the ensuing year, the spacecraft’s awesome instruments gathered intriguing data from this mysterious world in the main asteroid belt.
 They include tens of thousands of images taken by the framing camera, more images than the team has time to analyze in detail.
 That’s where you come in.
 You don’t have to be a member of the Dawn team to engage in the art of interpreting the images.
 When all of us participate in the scientific endeavor, our accumulated findings can help the Dawn Science Team make sense of new elements on the surface of Vesta: its age, its composition, its revealing patterns.
 Vesta Mappers is a collaboration between the Dawn science and education/public outreach teams and CosmoQuest.
 As in many compelling human endeavors, a bunch of people got together, explored ideas, shared resources, and broke new ground, this time following CosmoQuest’s Citizen Science model.

 Explore astronaut images and help study our planet Earth with Image Detective, the newest CSP on CosmoQuest!
-Image Detective asks you to help make NASA’s catalog of more than 1.5 million photographs more useful for Earth Scientists who are studying how our planet changes due to weather, geology, agriculture, and urbanization.
-As part of their day-to-day work on the International Space Station, astronauts are scheduled to take numerous photos of our planet Earth and its cosmic environs, including the Moon, and other background sky objects.
-The majority of these images are taken to meet specific research goals, such as documenting forest fires or algae blooms.
-Unfortunately, these images aren’t well labeled, and this is where the public’s help is required Using Image Detective, you can identify what geo-science and other features are in the images, and where on Earth the photo is centered.
-By adding metadata to images, scientists and the public will be able to effectively search through an upcoming online catalog of these images.
-Imagine seeing a river shift, or watch London grow over the decades.
-With Image Detective, together with the public, we can learn how our Earth has changed over the years.
+Image Detective gives you the opportunity to help enhance NASA’s catalog of more than 1.5 million photographs so the data can be more easily searchable and therefore more useful for Earth and planetary scientists, educators, students, and the public who are investigating how our planet changes over time.
+As part of their day-to-day work on the International Space Station, astronauts are tasked by the Earth Science and Remote Sensing (ESRS) team at NASA’s Johnson Space Center (JSC) to take numerous photos of planet Earth’s land surface, oceans, and atmosphere, including impressive auroral displays.
+Crews also take images of other solar system bodies, such as the Moon and planets such as Venus, and stars.
+Many of these images are taken to meet specific research goals, such as documenting forest fires, algae blooms, and land use and land cover change over time.
+Each of the astronaut images available through Image Detective needs information and labels (metadata) to be added.
+This is where the public’s help is needed.
+Using Image Detective, you can identify what geographic features (natural or human-made) are in the images, and what location on Earth the photo is centered on.
+By adding this metadata to images, scientists and the public will be able to effectively search more data through NASA’s online catalog of these images.
+The entire catalogue of imagery is housed, managed, and curated by the ESRS Unit at NASA JSC and is available at https://eol.jsc.nasa.gov.
+Through Image Detective, your efforts will greatly contribute to NASA’s catalogue of astronaut imagery and help scientists and people like YOU learn how our Earth has changed over the years.